lynda365/lynda365.github.io/_posts/2019-03-07-vegan-sausage-jambalaya.md

 directions:
 - Soak the ancho chillis, remove the seeds and chop coarsely.
 - In a large pan, heat the oil, add the onion and celery and cook gently for 8 mins.
 Add the garlic, ginger and chilli, cook for a further 2 mins.
 Add the peppers and cook for 5-10 mins until slightly softened.
 - Add the tomatoes, pineapple, sausages, ancho chillies, cajun spice, oregano and vinegar.
-Simmer for 10-15 mins.
+Simmer, covered for 15 - 20 mins.
 - Add the kidney beans, cook until warmed through.
 - Mix with the cooked rice and serve.